 Berries.
 Our ducks love to jump at the wild blackberries that grow along our property line.

 Fish/Eggs.
 If you have a pond for your ducks they will catch small fish as well as eat the fish eggs.

 Basically anything they can find on your property!

 Related Reading: How to Raise Ducks for Beginners

 Feed and Seeds for Ducks

-Like chickens, ducks eat a variety of grains.
+Like chickens, domestic ducks eat a variety of grains.
 What do ducks eat as far as grain?

-Layer Pellets– Choose pellets over crumble.
+Layer Pellets– These are the same as what you would use for chicken feed.
+Choose pellets over crumble.
 Crumbles can cause choking.

 Sunflower Seeds– We keep a lot of black oil sun flower seeds, but any will do!
 This shouldn’t be a main source of feed- but a treat-like supplement.

 Cracked Corn– Corn and other scratch grains are LOVED by ducks.